occiviccoders/codeofconduct/README.md

 #### Code for America's Code of Conduct

+This document is forked from the <a href="https://github.com/codeforamerica/codeofconduct">The Code for America Code of Conduct</a>.

 The Code for America community expects that Code for America network activities, events, and digital forums:

 1. Are a safe and respectful environment for all participants.